 There are many reasons why the world’s premier aerospace companies do business in New Mexico.
 Here are just a few:

 Spaceport America is owned by the State of New Mexico and is the world’s first purpose-built commercial spaceport.
 Virgin Galactic has entered into a 20 year lease to locate its world headquarters at Spaceport America and launch its space tourism program.
 The Spaceport Operations Center is a 14,000 square foot dome structure that houses the Spaceport offices, support contractor offices, and emergency response personnel and equipment.
 The Spaceport runway is 10,000 feet by 200 feet in the 16-34 orientation.
-The concrete surface is designed to accommodate all classes of aircraft including wide body commercial aircraft.
+The concrete surface is designed to accommodate all classes of aircraft including wide body commercial airliners.
 Spaceport America is also used by numerous private companies and scientific and engineering research programs.
 Currently there are a number of entrepreneurs developing and flying both vertical and horizontal launch vehicles towards exploring commercial space travel opportunities.
 In addition to Virgin Galactic, Spaceport America clients include Lockheed Martin, Boeing, Moog-FTS, UP Aerospace, Microgravity Enterprises, Armadillo Aerospace, and Celestis.

 New Space NM promotes New Mexico as a lead state in the space industry.
 New Space NM Council, made up of leaders from industry, government and academia, works together to make New Mexico a center of innovation for space.
 New Space NM creates the environment for the New Mexico commercial space ecosystem to grow by connecting ideas, people and resources; connecting investment opportunities and consumers to NM space companies; providing a bigger voice for the space industry stakeholders; connecting tools, facilities and services for existing and new space companies; and generating a high-tech space workforce.
 Read "The Future in Space is in New Mexico" report from February 2019.